bigescalade/SanFranJS/README.md

     - `npm install -g yarn`
     - the node version is a dependency in the package.json file, so the correct version of node will be installed (if using node version 8 or higher)

-5. You will need a Google Maps API key and a Socrata API key
+5. Add a Google Maps API key and a Socrata API key to a `.envrc` file (see .example.envrc)

 # Application Installation Instructions